openebs/website/website/src/blogs/2018-01-09-in-2018-it-dreams-deferred-finally-achieved.md

 Could be — the signs are incredibly promising as all the cloud vendors and RedHat and Cloud Foundry and Docker and Mesos have all embraced Kubernetes as the standard control plane.
 This means that you are no longer locked-in by the control plane logic and should be able to move your applications from cloud to cloud and from on premise to off.
 Crucially — Kubernetes itself is open source and all the major vendors have pledged to not fork it; so it shouldn’t be _too_ bad to move from one vendor supporting Kubernetes to another.

-**…. but what about data? **Without data mobility all you can move is the stateless components of your applications — provided you address having those components able to access your store of state.
+_…. but what about data?_ Without data mobility all you can move is the stateless components of your applications — provided you address having those components able to access your store of state.

 # **And your data remains largely locked-in**

-**Locked into** proprietary vendors.
+_Locked into_ proprietary vendors.

-**Locked into** underlying systems that are sources of risk and that themselves are resolutely monolithic.
+_Locked into_ underlying systems that are sources of risk and that themselves are resolutely monolithic.

-I harken back to a speech Randy Bias gave at one of the OpenStorage summits I helped host back in 2010 about “blast radius.”
+I harken back to a speech Randy Bias gave at one of the OpenStorage summits I helped host back in 2010 about `blast radius`.
 The basic idea is that microservices dramatically reduce the blast radius of any single outage; conversely putting all your state in a shared storage system is, by comparison, an anti-pattern.
 When your shared storage dies or slows down unexpectedly perhaps due to a rebalancing, so does your entire environment.
 So much for being built for failure!

 S3 for non performant data and EBS for performant data have become defacto standards.
 They are easy, they “just work”, and — crucially — they put the responsibility for the configuration, care and feeding of state in the hands of the teams that also control the microservices.